Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/user_auditing.md

 - Authentication: Login or logout
 - Configuration: Modification in a Transfer CFT object or a Transfer CFT uconf parameter
-- Administration: Start/stop Transfer CFT and Copilot, initialization, and multi- node configuration
+- Administration: Start/stop Transfer CFT and Copilot, initialization, and multi-node configuration
 - Transfer: Logged only if the Send or Receive transfer is denied

 ## Action details